 Are Chinese Herbs Safe?

 The Chinese herbs used at ASAOM are the very best that is available.
 All pills and powders are created under strict regulations and cleanliness conditions, with a focus on quality, purity, and potency.
-All the pills we prescribe have been produced according to the latest FDA standards and approved through CGMP (Current Good Manufacturing Practices, a stringent standard created in Australia).
+All the pills we prescribe have been produced according to the latest FDA standards and approved through CGMP (Current Good Manufacturing Practices, a stringent standard).

 According to FDA and most states licensing regulations, all herbal supplements can only be given as nutritional supplements or dietary food, but not as medicine intended to prevent, treat or cure diseases.